-In this guide, I’ll walk you through the simple steps to grow sprouts in a jar, ensuring a fresh supply no matter the time of year, including in the midst of winter.
+In this guide, I’ll walk you through the simple steps of sprouting in jars, ensuring a fresh supply no matter the time of year.

-The first step in growing sprouts is selecting the right seeds.
+The first step in growing sprouts is selecting the right seeds for sprouting.
 You can find sprouting seeds at health food stores, online, or Amazon.
 They come in various varieties like alfalfa, broccoli, radish, mung bean, salad sprout seeds, and lentil, among others.
-Make sure you choose organic sprouting seeds, as they are free from chemicals or coatings that could inhibit growth.
+Make sure to choose organic sprouting seeds, as they are free from chemicals or coatings that could inhibit growth.

-I typically use and rotate between a salad sprouting mix, alfalfa, radish and broccoli seeds.
+I typically rotate between a salad sprouting mix, alfalfa, radish, and broccoli seeds.
+For beginners, I recommend starting with a salad mix seed as they grow quickly and have a mild flavor.

 Equipment and Materials